BleuBleu/FamiStudio/README.md

 All releases are available in the [Releases](https://github.com/BleuBleu/FamiStudio/releases) section.
 If you are on Windows, simply download and run the .MSI installer and a shortcut to FamiStudio will be placed in your Start menu.

 ## Compiling
-The solution/projects are in VS2017 on Windows and VS2019 on Mac:
+The tools needed to compile are:
+- Visual Studio 2017 on Windows
+- Visual Studio 2019 for Mac, on MacOS
+- MonoDevelop 8.* on Linux (the Linux version is very functional, but it should compile, launch and play a song)

+There are 3 main projects:
-- The main application is written in C#.
+- The main FamiStudio application is written in C#.
-- You will need C++ support installed if you plan to edit the DLL wrapper around Nes_Snd_Emu.
+- Nes_Snd_Emu (and its DLL wrapper) is in C++.
+On Windows you will need to install C++ support installed if you plan to re-compile it.
+On MacOS and Linux, there is a small build shell script included.
-- On Windows, the Setup project is built using the "Microsoft Visual Studio Installer Projects" extension which can be installed from Visual Studio in the "Extensions and Updates" menu.
+- The Setup project (Windows-only) is built using the "Microsoft Visual Studio Installer Projects" extension which can be installed from Visual Studio in the "Extensions and Updates" menu.

-The C# application is built on top of SharpDX 4.2.0 on Windows and OpenTK on Mac.
+The C# application is built on top of SharpDX 4.2.0 on Windows and OpenTK on Mac/Linux.
 Visual Studio will install the required packages automatically when building the project.
 To manually fetch the packages, run `msbuild /t:Restore` on the project from the Visual Studio Developer Command Prompt.

 ## Issues and Contributing